 Royal Palm Beach is a medium-sized village located in the state of Florida.
 With a population of 38,006 people and five constituent neighborhoods, Royal Palm Beach is the 89th largest community in Florida.

-Unlike some villages, Royal Palm Beach isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Royal Palm Beach are a mix of both white- and blue-collar jobs.
+Royal Palm Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Royal Palm Beach is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Royal Palm Beach who work in office and administrative support (15.32%), sales jobs (13.59%), and management occupations (10.10%).
+There are especially a lot of people living in Royal Palm Beach who work in office and administrative support (14.65%), sales jobs (14.07%), and management occupations (9.59%).

-The percentage of people in Royal Palm Beach who are college-educated is somewhat higher than the average US community of 21.84%: 28.62% of adults in Royal Palm Beach have at least a bachelor's degree, and the average American community has 21.84%.
+The overall education level of Royal Palm Beach citizens is substantially higher than the typical US community, as 29.27% of adults in Royal Palm Beach have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Royal Palm Beach is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.